 My main complaint, however, is the calculation speed.
 It may be slightly faster in calculation than the Edge 820, but it's still tremendously slow.
 So much so that if you're preparing the route right at the time you just hit the road you'll most likely discard it and take another route.

-In fact, I've been writing about 6 paragraphs while I was calculating a test route with a given origin and destination point (no more than 20km), and for it to show me the mountain bike route, and it's been blocked for more than 5 minutes on the "Calculating" screen with a 64%.
+I've actually been writing about 6 paragraphs while I was calculating a test route with a given origin and destination point (no more than 20km), and for it to show me the mountain bike route, and it's been stuck on the "Calculating" screen for over 5 minutes with a 64%.

 So you better do this route-finding while you're drinking your coffee.